Dr Lucinda H S Dean (Lucy)

 Research

 I have always been fascinated by the ways in which power and authority is represented at all levels of society, and my past, present and future research interests reflect this.
 My forthcoming monograph – Death and the Royal Succession: Scottish Funerals, Coronations and Weddings, c.1214–1543 – explores the manner in which ritual and ceremony is utilised across several centuries and dynasties in Scotland.
-I was part of the editing team on the Routledge History of Monarchy (published by Routledge in 2019) and I am a proactive member of the Royal Studies Network, taking the role of lead organiser on their tenth annual conference, Kings & Queens 10 – Royal Patronage: Material Culture, Built Heritage and the Reach of the Crown (29 June to 2 July 2021) hosted online by the Centre for History.
+I was part of the editing team on the Routledge History of Monarchy (published by Routledge in 2019) and I’m currently working on a team preparing a textbook for undergraduates: Exploring Monarchy in Medieval Europe.
+I am a proactive member of the Royal Studies Network, taking the role of lead organiser on their tenth annual conference, Kings & Queens 10 – Royal Patronage: Material Culture, Built Heritage and the Reach of the Crown (29 June to 2 July 2021) hosted online by the Centre for History.

-Various new strands of research have emerged from this central area of kingship, power, performance and ritual.
+Various new strands of research have emerged from my central area of interest in kingship, power, performance and ritual.
 Material culture as historical evidence fascinates me, and I’m pursuing these interests both through collaborations and in my own research.
-At the moment I am particularly excited about developing a more object-centred approach to material culture and ceremony in current work on the ampulla and other ritual objects in the Scottish coronation of Charles I in 1633.
-Another prominent area of exploration is that of manhood, masculinity and coming of age.
-The ultimate aim is to undertake a wider comparative analysis project on the male monarchs who ‘came of age’ after accession in fifteenth- and sixteenth-century Scotland, and how this relates to the wider picture in Scotland.
-However, initial works in progress include a case study on James V, a comparative book chapter on kingship and masculinity (particularly focusing on coming of age and father-son relations) – invited contribution to a collection – and I have a forthcoming article on material display through clothing, manhood and marriage in a special issue of Scottish Historical Review on Dress and Décor that draws together research on gender and material culture.
+For example, I’m developing a more object-centred approach to material culture and ceremony in current work on the ampulla and other ritual objects in the Scottish coronation of Charles I in 1633, which will be published in a special issue of the Royal Studies Journal in 2025.
+Another prominent area of exploration is that of manhood, masculinity and coming of age with ultimate aim of pursuing a wider comparative analysis project on the male monarchs who ‘came of age’ after accession in fifteenth- and sixteenth-century Scotland, and how this relates to the wider picture in Scotland.
+Initial work in progress includes a case study on James V, and a forthcoming comparative book chapter on kingship, masculinity, youth, aging.
+I also recently published an article drawing these two interests together by looking at material display through clothing, manhood and marriage in a special issue of Scottish Historical Review on Dress and Décor.

 I would welcome research proposals from undergraduate dissertation students, MLitt students or PhD students interested in aspects of social, cultural and political history of the late medieval and early modern period (particularly, but certainly not exclusively, focused on Scotland!) in a range of areas.
 These include pre- and post-Reformation liturgy and ritual, ceremonial and festivals, gender studies, life cycle and coming of age, ambassadorial interaction, itinerant courts, Scottish financial and burgh sources, heraldic manuscripts and the role of the herald, material culture.
 I’m also keenly interested in supporting interdisciplinary and collaborative research projects, particularly with heritage bodies and archives.